na-na-hi/renget/archive/vffr2.md

 &nbsp;&nbsp;&nbsp;&nbsp;Gay sex with cores on.
 Probably the last tuna suit we'll see for a while, since dawei is pushing &nbsp;&nbsp;&nbsp;&nbsp;into 'part 2'.
 Tied heavily to the kompu 12/12 team, but she can work as solo fire.
 Heavily &nbsp;&nbsp;&nbsp;&nbsp;weapon locked - you might be able to cope with HoF's PRI, but it'll suck.
 There's also a fair &nbsp;&nbsp;&nbsp;&nbsp;jump from her 3pc to even a 2p mixed set, so she's p. expensive.
-Don't really have a frame of &nbsp;&nbsp;&nbsp;&nbsp;reference right now to how good she is vs Vill/Tittybar Rita/HoF on neutral.
+Very, *very* solid slot in for &nbsp;&nbsp;&nbsp;&nbsp;all fire weathers outside of Vill-V's QUA.
 &nbsp;
 #####Mei
 **B-valks**